saikos/softeng17b/ElasticSearch.md

 * PLID: The id of an existing place (the geo-point data will be retrieved from this).
 * T: the title of the event.
 * D: the description of the event.
 * SID: the id of an existing subject.
-Suppose that subjects are selected using a dropdown in the UI and thus a new subject table should be created in the database, yet the sample code does not include it.
+Suppose that subjects are selected using a dropdown in the UI and thus a new subject table should be created in the database (yet the sample code does not include such functionality, you should add it).
 * NUM: the number of available tickets.

 #### Search for events with a Rest call